 The Skullcandy Indy Evo provide impressively accurate mids.
 Vocals and lead instruments should be mostly absent from clutter.
 That said, an extended dip across the mid-mid and high-mid ranges nudges them toward the back of the mix and slightly dulls their finer edges.

-The Skullcandy Indy Evo provide very good stereo imaging performance.
+The Skullcandy Indy Evo provide a great stereo imaging performance.
 Their weighted group delay falls entirely beneath the audibility threshold, ensuring tight bass and transparent treble.
-While there's some minor amplitude mismatch present in the L/R drivers, they’re well-matched in regards to frequency and phase response, so they should do a good job of accurately localizing objects like voices and footsteps in the stereo image.
-That said, these results are only valid for our test unit and yours may perform differently.
+There's some minor amplitude mismatch present in the L/R drivers, and a peak in the phase response's high-mid may be noticeable in specific content like vocals.
+This can result in the right driver sounding louder than the left.
+The L/R drivers are well-matched in regards to frequency and phase response, so they should be able to accurately localize objects like voices and footsteps in the stereo image.
+That said, these results are only valid for our test unit, and yours may perform differently.

-The weighted harmonic distribution performance of these headphones is good.
+The Skullcandy Indy Evo's weighted harmonic distribution performance is good.
 Aside from some spikes in the low and high-treble ranges, the rest of the frequency range falls within good limits, ensuring a fairly clean and pure listening experience.

 These are the settings we used to test the Skullcandy Indy Evo, with the EQ in its default ‘Music’ mode and the small ear tips fitted.
 Our results are only valid when using this configuration.

-The Skullcandy Indy Evo’s passive noise isolation performance is decent.
+The Skullcandy Indy Evo’s passive noise isolation performance is alright.
 While they struggle to reduce ambient noise in the bass range, like bus or plane engines, they’re substantially more effective at blocking out sound in the mid-range, so you shouldn’t hear much in the way of background chatter.
-They also do a good job of blocking out higher-pitched noises, like the hum of an AC unit.
+They also do an excellent job of blocking out higher-pitched noises, like the hum of an AC unit.

-The audio leakage performance of these headphones is superb.
+The audio leakage performance is superb.
 You can listen to your music at very high volumes without worrying about disrupting people nearby, even if you’re in a very quiet environment.

 The integrated mic has satisfactory recording quality.
 People on the other end of the line shouldn’t have trouble understanding you, but your voice may sound somewhat thin and muffled.